Modelling cosmic-ray transport: magnetised versus unmagnetised motion in astrophysical magnetic turbulence: Stochastic transport model

 For the sake of comparison, we can estimate the MFP of the unconditional asymptotic diffusion process as~$\lambda_\mathrm{asymp}\sim D_\infty/c$ (this will be specified more precisely below), and we expect the ordering

-The mean durations parametrize {escape-time distributions}~$p_\mu(t|t^\ast_\mu)$ and~$p_\mathrm{scatter}(t|t^\ast_\mathrm{scatter})$ for both transport modes.
-They may be related to the distribution of field-line curvature, and from the dominance of low curvatures we expect the ordering
+The mean durations parametrise {escape-time probability distributions}~$p_\mu(t|t^\ast_\mu)$ and~$p_\mathrm{scatter}(t|t^\ast_\mathrm{scatter})$ for both transport modes.
+They may be related to the distribution of field-line curvature, and from the dominance of low curvatures, we expect the ordering

-We assume here that each kind of motion (specifically field-line wandering, magnetized mirroring and unmagnetized scattering) is sufficiently characterized by its respective MFP~$\lambda$ and thus adequately modeled by a Langevin equation, where both initial ballistic and asymptotic diffusive behavior are resolved.
-The emergent combined transport behavior can then be studied as a competition between the involved MFPs and mean durations.
-Further, the combination of two simple Langevin-like descriptions readily leads to compound subdiffusion, and thus a plausible explanation for the transient subdiffusion shown by the test particles.
-We emphasize that qualitative descriptions are linked to the relative sizes of the various MFPs, for instance ``coherent motion'' or ``large-scale mirroring'' correspond to~$\lambda_\mu\sim L_u$, while ``chaotic motion'' corresponds to~$\lambda_\mathrm{scatter}\ll L_u$.
+We assume here that each kind of motion (specifically field-line wandering, magnetised mirroring and unmagnetised scattering) is sufficiently characterised by its respective MFP~$\lambda$ and thus adequately modelled by a Langevin equation, where both initial ballistic and asymptotic diffusive behaviour are resolved.
+The emergent combined transport behaviour can then be studied as a competition between the involved MFPs and mean durations.
+Further, the combination of two simple Langevin-like descriptions readily leads to compound subdiffusion and thus, a plausible explanation for the transient subdiffusion shown by the test particles.
+We emphasise that qualitative descriptions are linked to the relative sizes of the various MFPs, for instance, ``coherent motion'' or ``large-scale mirroring'' correspond to~$\lambda_\mu\sim L_u$, while ``chaotic motion'' corresponds to~$\lambda_\mathrm{scatter}\ll L_u$.

-\subsection{Stochastic Differential Equations}
+\subsection{Stochastic differential equations}